Women's Land Army

 The Women's Land Army (WLA) was a British civilian organisation created in 1917 by the Board of Agriculture during the First World War to bring women into work in agriculture, replacing men called up to the military.
 Women who worked for the WLA were commonly known as Land Girls (Land Lassies).
 The Land Army placed women with farms that needed workers, the farmers being their employers.
-The women picked crops and did all the jobs that the men had done.
-Notable members include Joan Quennell, later a Member of Parliament, the archaeologist Lily Chitty and the botanist Ethel Thomas.
-It was disbanded in 1919 but revived in June 1939 under the same name to again organise women to replace workers called up to the military during the Second World War.
+The members picked crops and did all the labour to feed the country.
+Notable members include Joan Quennell, later a Member of Parliament; John Stewart Collis, Irish author and pioneer ecologist; the archaeologist Lily Chitty and the botanist Ethel Thomas.
+It was disbanded in 1919 but revived in June 1939 under the same name to again organise new workers to replace workers that served in the military during the Second World War.
+It was finally disbanded in 1950.

 History

 First World War

 The Women's Farm and Garden Union had existed since 1899 and in February 1916 they sent a deputation to meet Lord Selborne.
 Selborne's Ministry of Agriculture agreed to fund a Women’s National Land Service Corps with a grant of £150.
 Louise Wilkins was to lead the new organisation that was to focus on recruiting women for emergency war work.
 They were tasked with improving recruitment and provide propaganda about the good cause of women of all classes undertaking agricultural work.
-The new members of the organisation were to not become agricultural workers but to organise others (eg in villages) to do this work.
+The new members of the organisation were to not become agricultural workers but to organise others (e.g. in villages) to do this work.
 By the end of 1916 they had recruited 2,000 volunteers but they estimated that 40,000 was required.
 At the Women’s National Land Service Corps's suggestion a Land Army was formed.
 The WNLSC continued to deal with recruitment and the network assisted in the launch of a "Land Army"; by April 1917 they had over 500 replies and 88 joined the new Land Army where they became group leaders and supervisors.

 In time the Land Army would take on 23,000 workers who took the place of the 100,000 workers lost to the forces.
 The women were paid 18 shillings a week and this could be increased to 20 shillings (a pound) if they were considered efficient.
 23,000 was a significant contribution but there were estimated to be 300,000 women working on the land during the First World War.

 A Good Service Ribbon was awarded to eligible women.
 January 1918 saw the publication of the first issue of The Landswoman, the official monthly magazine of the Women’s Land Army and the Women’s Institutes.
 The organisation was disbanded in November 1919.